 Tasmania has some of the most beautiful scenery in the world and one of the best ways to see it is by driving.

-There are 11,223 roads in the State that take you to scenery and destinations second to none.
+The State has 11,223 roads that take you to scenery and destinations second to none.

 - Native wildlife, especially at dawn and dusk